ScalabilityIssues/documentation/README.md

 - It uses a PostgreSQL database to store the data about airports, planes and flights.
 Here the requirements for the choice of the database are different with respect to the [Ticket service](#ticket-service): indeed scalability is not an issue, while having a schema (and thus a relational DB) is quite useful due to the relation between the data stored

 ### Update service
-The code is available <a href="https://github.com/ScalabilityIssues/update-service">here</a>
+The code is available [here](https://github.com/ScalabilityIssues/update-service)

 The update service microservice is responsible of sending email updates to involved users when it detects modifications on tickets or flights.
 More in details: